cloudevents/spec/extensions/signature.md

 - Declare a mechanism for public key exchange.
 - Declare a mechanism for public key selection during signature verification.
-Implementors may consider leveraging the CloudEvent `source` as a method of selection.
+Implementors MAY consider leveraging the CloudEvent `source` as a method of selection.

 ## Usage